Pests

 Prevention

-- Keep trailing vines loosely separated rather than left tangled, since dense growth is what let mealybugs establish unnoticed
+• Keep trailing vines loosely separated rather than left tangled, since dense growth is what let mealybugs establish unnoticed in the first place

-- Check the velvety leaf undersides specifically, since the textured surface gives mealybugs more purchase than smooth foliage
+• Check the velvety leaf undersides specifically during routine care, since the textured surface gives mealybugs more grip than smooth foliage would

 Quick Summary